sql-machine-learning/elasticdl/docs/tutorials/elasticdl_cloud.md

 To access GKE, we need to install [Google Cloud SDK](https://cloud.google.com/sdk/install), which includes command-line tools like `gcloud`.

-1. Set the PROJECT_ID environment variable in shell
+Step 1: Set the PROJECT_ID environment variable in shell.

 ```
 export PROJECT_ID=${your_project_id}
 gcloud config set project ${PROJECT_ID}
 ```

-1. List clusters info with gcloud, and double check it with web console
+Step 2: List clusters info with gcloud, and double check it with web console.

 ```
 gcloud container clusters list